 - 1. A bachelor's (or higher) degree from a regionally accredited college or university. - 2.
-A valid registered nurse license issued by the state of California. - 3.
-Such additional requirements as may be prescribed by the Commission.
-Please consult with the director of the Credential Program in the Department of Health Behavior and Education in the School of Health.

-The minimum requirements for a clear services credential with a specialization in health are:

-- 1. A preliminary School Nurse Services Credential. - 2.
+A valid registered nurse license issued by the state of California.
+The minimum requirements for a clear services credential with a specialization in health are: - 1.
+A preliminary School Nurse Services Credential issued prior to July 1, 1981. - 2.
 Completion of a Commission-approved school nurse program and submission of an application which includes the formal recommendation of the college or university where the program was completed. - 3.
 Such additional requirements as may be prescribed by the Commission.
 Please consult with the director of the Credential Program in the Department of Health Behavior and Education in the School of Health.